 Soil and groundwater samples will be collected at each AOC as defined in the Work Plan and analyzed for the COPCs based on CP-51 and TOGS guidance.
-The COPCs include volatile organic compounds (VOCs), semivolatile organic compounds (SVOCs) and organochlorine pesticides.
+The COPCs include volatile organic compounds (VOCs) and semivolatile organic compounds (SVOCs).